What does it do?

 Spreadsheet style math directly in your form. - Conditional statements.

-Specify multiple formulas in the same field; use the right one based on your conditions. - Formula shorthand.
+Specify multiple formulas in the same field; use the right one based on your conditions with support for numbers and strings. - Formula shorthand.

 Simplify your formulas with our field reference shorthand.
 No more cumbersome merge tags! - Syntax highlighting.